WomensCodingCircle/ai-deep-learning/README.md

-# AI, Deep Learning, and Machine Learning
+# AI, Deep Learning and Machine Learning with Python

 The purpose of this repository is to help each other learn by posting resources we have found useful in our studies.